bjseib/MetaRipper/README.md

 ## Usage

+### Setup
-1. Copy `config.example.js` to `config.js` (git-ignored) and paste your Meta Graph API access token into `graphApiAccessToken`.
+- Copy `config.example.js` to `config.js` (git-ignored) and paste your Meta Graph API access token into `graphApiAccessToken`.
-2. Open `index.html` in your browser (no build step required).
-The token will auto-load from `config.js` or you can paste it into the "Graph API access token" box (saved only in this tab's session storage).
+- Alternatively, paste your token directly into the "Graph API access token" box in the UI; it is stored only in this tab's session storage.

+### Fetch creatives
+1. Open `index.html` in your browser (no build step required).
+Any token in `config.js` will be picked up automatically.
-3. In the "Ad Library creatives" panel, filter by industry, category, tag, or search to focus the grid and the ad query target.
+2. In the combined "Ad Library creatives" panel, narrow the view with industry, category, tag, or search filters—these filters also scope the ad fetch target.
-4. Click any publisher name in the grid (or pick one from the dropdown) to fetch creatives from the Meta Ad Library with your token.
-The request uses `ad_active_status=ALL` and `ad_type=ALL` to avoid overly restrictive filters and will surface any Graph API error messages inline.
+3. Pick a publisher from the dropdown **or click a publisher name in the grid** to fetch creatives with your token.
+Requests use `ad_active_status=ALL` and `ad_type=ALL` and show any Graph API errors inline.

+### Manage publishers
-5. Use the "Add a publisher" form to insert new entries (optionally adding one or more comma-separated tags).
+1. Use the "Add a publisher" form to insert new entries (optionally adding one or more comma-separated tags).
-6. Remove publishers with the ✕ button or restore the default list with "Reset to defaults".
+2. Remove publishers with the ✕ button or restore the default list with "Reset to defaults".

-All publisher data is stored in localStorage so your edits persist between visits.
-Graph API tokens are never committed to the repo and, when entered in the UI, are scoped to the current browser tab.
+Publisher data is stored in localStorage so your edits persist between visits.
+Graph API tokens are never committed to the repo.